doherty100/kidzhackphilly/06-loops-and-variables/README.md

 In this lesson we'll make improvements to the *baseball toss* sample by adding an alien who tosses baseballs across the canvas over and over again.

 1. Remix the last version of the *baseball toss* sample you shared.
+If you can't find it, don't worry, just import it from [baseball-toss.kcode](../05-drawing-with-coordinates/baseball-toss.kcode)
 1. Let's add an alien stamp to the lower-left part of the canvas.
     1. Drag a new "Draw: move to x y" code block from the "Draw" tray and attach it to the last code block in the "when app starts" event.
 Set the x coordinate to 100 and the y coordinate to 400.
     1. Drag a new "Draw: stamp" code block from the "Draw" tray and attach it to the previous code block.
 Change the stamp to "Alien".